The first moment of consciousness. Early morning sun in the Siberian countryside. Staggering and falling on a gravel road.

-I recall going to a street kiosk to eat Shishlick (grilled meat on a skewer).
+I recall going to a street kiosk to eat shishlick (what Russians call grilled meat on a skewer).
 There I had a beer while awaiting my meal, intending to return to the hostel for a quiet movie night.

-It was around 10pm, still light in Summer.
-Busy streets.
-From the table beside me, a group of students, 4 guys and 3 girls, talked to me.
-Then came their offer of vodka shots.
+It was around 10pm, still light in summer, and the streets were busy.
+From the table beside me, a group of students, 4 guys and 3 girls, talked to me and then came their offer of vodka.

 And, f*ck, how’d my boots get so wet?